FOSSBOSS/SMART_NVME/README.md

 # SMART_NVME
-While there are CLI tools to show NVME disk health, simple FOSS GUIs have not caught up to report  NVME Dish health in a human readable way.
+While there are CLI tools to show NVME disk health, simple FOSS GUIs have not caught up to report  NVME Disk health in a human readable way.

 So I'll make one.
 ah, lets see...
 Here are some commands: